-Board Policy ensures that the PAL Academy administers all statewide assessments as required by California Education Code 60605.
-Further, all PAL Academy students will be measured using periodic assessments to determine whether the student is meeting or exceeding national averages of grade-level growth for the subject area assessed.
+Board Policy ensures that the PAL Academy administer all statewide assessments as required by the California Education Code 60605.
+Further, all PAL Academy students will be measured using periodic assessments to determine whether students are meeting or exceeding national averages of grade-level growth for the subject area assessed.